author

 Pancakes

-For a very long time - like, half of my life - I hated pancakes.
+For a very long time – like, half of my life – I hated pancakes.
 I refused to eat them, even at the annual pancake dinner fundraiser held at my church.
-The very thought of them - and their fluffy, syrupy goodness - made me feel nauseous.
-Same goes for waffles and any other similar … Continue reading Pancakes
+The very thought of them – and their fluffy, syrupy goodness – made me feel nauseous.
+Same goes for waffles and any other similar Continue reading

 Resolve

-I know making resolutions for the new year is horrendously cliche, and about 90% of them are doomed to failure, but I'm going to do it anyway, and hope I have enough resolve in me to keep them.
+I know making resolutions for the new year is horrendously cliche, and about 90% of them are doomed to failure, but I’m going to do it anyway, and hope I have enough resolve in me to keep them.
 Nothing that will change the world, but will hopefully change me.
-Firstly, I need to fix my … Continue reading Resolve
+Firstly, I need to fix my Continue reading

 It Feels Like Christmas